daposarumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-`chmod u+x hello` : adds execute permission to owner of file 'hello' `chmod ug+x,o+r hello` : adds multiple permissions to file `chmod ugo+x hello` : script adds execution permission to users and group owner and owner
+`chmod u+x hello` : adds execute permission to owner of file 'hello' `chmod ug+x,o+r hello` : adds multiple permissions to file `chmod ugo+x hello` : script adds execution permission to users and group owner and owner `chmod 007 hello` : script adds all permissions to only users, and adds no permissions to owner and group owner